 When they do make product purchases, they prefer to use online mediums to make them, due to the process of online shopping offering a quicker, more user-friendly experience.
-We also know that even when in-store, upon finding something they like, Millennials will go online and check reviews as well as compare prices, to see if they can find the product they want at a lower price.
+We also know that even when in-store, upon finding something they like, millennials will go online and check reviews as well as compare prices, to see if they can find the product they want at a lower price.

-When marketing physical products to Millennials, there are a couple of techniques you should bear in mind to resonate with them.
+When marketing physical products to millennials, there are a couple of techniques you should bear in mind to resonate with them.
 Millennials will require more than just simple features and benefits of the product.
 Instead, they'll want to know why they should buy your product.
-To combat this you should be focusing ads targeting Millennials at the experience around using your product.
+To combat this you should be focusing ads targeting millennials at the experience around using your product.
 Similarly, you should be doing everything in your power to offer benefits to others.
-Philanthropy cannot be a side conversation as the conscious Millennial will also ask how buying your product can benefit others.
+Philanthropy cannot be a side conversation as the conscious millennial will also ask how buying your product can benefit others.

 Millennials were the first generation to be deemed as being digital natives as well as the first mobile generation.
 As such, it should be of no real surprise to hear that they spend a lot of their time on mobile.
 They spend more time on their mobile than all other devices combined.
-A staggering 97% of the Millennial generation reports owning a smartphone and identify mobile as being their most important device.
+A staggering 97% of the millennial generation reports owning a smartphone and identify mobile as being their most important device.
 With this in mind, your business needs to ensure that it's website is mobile optimised, or even better, mobile-first.

 As more and more businesses optimise their sites for mobile experiences we are finding that with quick loading times, and clear calls to action need to be prioritised.
 Millennials are finding the information they find on mobile sites as being just as informative as that found on desktop sites.
-Google also reports that 89% of Millennials will recommend a brands website to family and friends if they have a positive experience on the brand's mobile site.
+Google also reports that 89% of millennials will recommend a brands website to family and friends if they have a positive experience on the brand's mobile site.

 As digital natives, Millennials have wholeheartedly embraced social media sharing everything on their platforms while growing up.
 For the most part, they favour Facebook, Instagram and Twitter with Instagram, in particular, being hugely popular amongst younger Millennials.
 Just about every business has a presence on social platforms in 2019.
-When exploring brands, the general reflex of the Millennial generation is to do so via social media and are "hungry for brand education via social channels".
+When exploring brands, the general reflex of the millennial generation is to do so via social media and are "hungry for brand education via social channels".
 Some would even say that social is the new SEO and platforms drive "the most significant amount of traffic back to brands and publishers".

-BCG defines Hip-Ennials as a group who firmly believe they can have a positive impact on the world around them.
+BCG defines hip-ennials as a group who firmly believe they can have a positive impact on the world around them.
 They are idealists who consume information regularly, leading them to be aware of what's going on in the world and give generously to charities.
-On social media, we find that hip-Ennials do indeed use the platforms and read social content, but they don't tend to produce content of their own that often.
-BCG also informs us that Hip-Ennials are a group predominantly made up of underemployed students and homemakers.
+On social media, we find that hip-ennials do indeed use the platforms and read social content, but they don't tend to produce content of their own that often.
+BCG also informs us that hip-ennials are a group predominantly made up of underemployed students and homemakers.

-The second segmented group that BCG gives us is Millennial Mums, a group that generally possesses a high-income, despite being of a relatively young age.
+The second segmented group that BCG gives us is millennial mums, a group that generally possesses a high-income, despite being of a relatively young age.
 They are a group described as being confident within themselves, family-oriented and technologically proficient.
 They enjoy travelling and getting into shape while also being keen to have a voice and engage with content on social platforms.
 More often than not they are a group who care about themselves first and foremost while their daily routines can lead to a feeling of isolation from peer groups.

 The third group identified by BCG is the gadget-guru.
 Picture an individual that loves minimalism.
 Their wardrobe dominated by white, black and hues of grey.
 They spend their free time on the weekends in the local Apple store, bugging the genius bar with whimsical queries, or at Starbucks, berating a barista for not getting their Grande half-decaf, 5 shot, almond milk, sugar-free vanilla and toffee nut wet latte quite right before returning to their table and furiously typing a review on their iPad Pro.
 This, my friends, is the gadget guru.
 BCG defines the gadget-guru as being highly egotistical, wired, free-spirited and living in a world of their own.
 They are a group dominated by mostly single males.

-The Clean-and-Green Millennial is the fourth segmented group.
+The Clean-and-Green millennial is the fourth segmented group.
 They are independent and self-directed, yet also quite impressionable.
-They are the greatest contributor to social media content amongst Millennials and use it to voice their support for philanthropic causes.
+They are the greatest contributor to social media content amongst millennials and use it to voice their support for philanthropic causes.
 They read books rather than blogs, prefer to meet in person rather than talk online and are very charitable.
 They are a group comprised of males and females in equal measure.

-The Old-School Millennial is defined by BCG as typically being the older members of the Millennial generation.
-They spend the least amount of time online but also display similar traits as Hip-ennials and Clean-and-Green Millennials.
+The Old-school millennial is defined by BCG as typically being the older members of the millennial generation.
+They spend the least amount of time online but also display similar traits as hip-ennials and clean-and-green millennials.
 Just like them, they tend to be extremely charitable and green.
 While also being confident, independent and self-directed.

-Finally, the Anti-Millennial is the final group identified by BCG.
-They are described as being driven by their family and their business, an unusual trait amongst Millennials who tend to desire a healthy work-life balance.
+Finally, the Anti-millennial is the final group identified by BCG.
+They are described as being driven by their family and their business, an unusual trait amongst millennials who tend to desire a healthy work-life balance.
 They are also locally-minded and conservative, preferring comfort and familiarity over-excitement and change.
-They are distinctly different from other groups in the sense that they will not spend more on green products and services like most Millennials.
+They are distinctly different from other groups in the sense that they will not spend more on green products and services like most millennials.